paul-r-cannon/verizon/README.md

 For the EXTRA CREDIT portion of the assignment, deliverables are located under the "./verizon/extra_credit" directory and   calibration-related images and files are located under the "./verizon/calibration" directory.
 As you will see, my disparity images had large regions that were undefined.
 I believe this was because I (naively) set up a scene with large regions of uniform color.
 I suspect that significant scene complexity and color variance is required for StereoBM to identify corresponding features effectively.

+Here is a demo of the project: https://youtu.be/giVTbWYpT64

 <br>Best,
 <br>Paul R. Cannon
 <br>paul_r_cannon@yahoo.com